rsuite/rsuite/docs/pages/components/grid/en-US/index.md

 # Grid

-A Grid layout component that provides 24 grids, referring to the response design of [Bootstrap](https://getbootstrap.com/docs/3.3/css/).
+A Grid layout component that provides 24 grids, referring to the responsive design of [Bootstrap](https://getbootstrap.com/docs/3.3/css/).

 Contains the following components: